Eslam-Rizk/VR-military-training-body-vest-/README.md

 # Project overview
-This project can be used to provide realistic experience while playing video games or even provide realistic training to military personnel.The idea is to connect the vest to a video game through usb port using **Esp8266 NodeMCU** board and receive hits and injuries data from the game and make it felt using vibration motors.
+This project can be used to provide realistic experience while playing video games or even provide realistic training to military personnel.The idea is to connect the vest to a video game through usb port using **Esp8266 NodeMCU** board and receive hits and injuries data from the game and make it felt using sounds, lights and vibration motors.

 # Components
 * 2 x Esp8266 NodeMcu (transmitter & receiver).